jessonfoo/p001/week_1/8_wireframing/readme.md

 ## Release 0: Intro to Design Thinking

-While designers may be "creative" or "artistic", they are also, like software engineers problem solvers.
+While designers may be "creative" or "artistic", they are also, like software engineers, problem solvers.
 They just solve problems visually instead of with code.
 For some of you, this may come really naturally;
 for others it may not.
 Either is OK.